Money-back Guarantee • 100% verified listing • Adaptable to sight

 Choosing the right refurbished glasses requires careful attention to these details to ensure that the visual correction is perfectly suited.
 Progressive lenses are often preferred for those who need multiple corrections, while single vision lenses are suitable for simple correction.

-Example of a Complete Prescription
+Example of a complete prescription

 • OD (Right Eye): -2.00 SPH, -1.00 CYL, 180° AXIS